It has been 10 years since Weekdone started providing teams like yours with world leading team management software.

 6. Measure satisfaction.
 All of these tips mean nothing, if you fail to measure their success.
-Although it would be wonderful if it were true that one could assert that 2 pieces of feedback a week increased employee satisfaction by X percent, it is just not the case.
+Although it would be wonderful if it were true that one could verify that 2 pieces of feedback a week increased employee satisfaction by X percent, it is just not the case.
 Guidelines are only guiding lines.
 You are responsible for figuring out the exact actions.
 You can manage only what you measure.

 8. Save time in meetings.
 One of the biggest employee motivation killers is wasting their time.
 Holding a poorly prepared status update meeting that lasts for hours wastes everyone’s time, including your own.
 Prepare for meetings; replace unnecessary meetings with online real-time tools.
 Try the free online Team Meeting Toolbox.
 Providing you with necessary tools before, during and after the meeting, so you're next meeting would be awesome.

 9. Don’t be too negative.
 Constructive feedback is necessary, even if it’s negative, but regular criticism will take down even the strongest.
 People have much greater recall of unpleasant memories than positive ones.
 To keep your people happy and motivated, be positive and lead by example.